Sanji (One Piece): Portrayals

 Eric Vale voiced Sanji in the Funimation English dub of the anime series.

 Taz Skylar portrays Sanji in the live action series.

 In the original Japanese version of the One Piece anime series, Sanji is voiced by Hiroaki Hirata as an adult and Ikue Ōtani as a child.

 In Odex's dubs of the first 104 episodes of One Piece in Singapore, Sanji was voiced by Joseph Murray and Paul Pistore.
 In the 4kids Entertainment's dub of the first 104 episodes of One Piece, Sanji was voiced by David Moo as an adult and by Veronica Taylor as a child.
 In Funimation Entertainment's dubs of the entire One Piece franchise, adult Sanji is voiced by Eric Vale with Christen Auten playing the role of child Sanji.
 In the Korean dub, he was formerly voiced by Park Hyun-wook from 2002 to 2011.
 In 2012, Sanji was now voiced by Lee Jung-hoon, Nami Sanji-kun's husband in the Korean dub.

 Sanji is portrayed by British-Spanish actor Taz Skylar in the live action adaptation of One Piece, while Christian Convery portrays young Sanji.
+Skylar would spend four hours training in the morning and cooked dishes for the same amount of time before going to stretch his legs in the sauna, also performing his own stunts during the show despite sustaining injuries from his training.
+The physical strain would weigh on him: "I finished the first season with so many injuries, my knees felt like they were made of legos and held together by cello tape."
+The live-action version of Sanji does not have the character's trademark curly eyebrow.
+Showrunner Steven Maeda recalled passionate debates over including it, but eventually it was "decided to not use the curlicue eyebrow as a way just to ground the show and make it feel more real.
+And that was certainly what was done across the various departments."
+Skylar credited the role with giving him more career opportunities.